WestMecCoding/Asteroid_Game/README.md

 ## step-4 branch

-In this branch we will add some star bubbles to the background.

 We will also separate out the ship logic into a separate js file.

 We will need to declare the script tags as modules for the import and export statements to work.